Edictum

 GoogleADKAdapterGoogle ADKas_plugin(), as_agent_callbacks()

 Adapters never contain enforcement logic.
 They translate formats.
-If you need to add a new contract, add it as a contract or hook -- not adapter code.
+If you need to add a new rule, add it as a rule or hook -- not adapter code.

 Design Decisions